ghasedakapi/ghasedak-php/README.md

 ```
 Composer is a dependency manager for PHP which allows you to declare the libraries your project depends on, and it will manage (install/update) them for you.
 If you are not familiar with Composer, you can read its documentations and download it via [getcomposer.org](https://getcomposer.org/).

 Alternatively you can download Ghasedak SDK from [here](https://github.com/ghasedakapi/ghasedak-php/archive/master.zip) and extract it in your project and follow the rest of the instructions below.
+Also there is an `Example` folder inside the package which you can use to understand the procedure.
 ## usage

 To use the API, you need an API key.
 To get that you should have a [Ghasedak](https://ghasedak.io) account.
 Register and get your API key.